dcposch/hack-lodge/README.md

 ## Workshops

-Hello World for the technologies people are using.

-### Flappy Bird
+### 🐦Flappy Bird

-Front-end basics: HTML, Javascript, and some nice modern browser APIs.
+Front-end basics: HTML, Javascript, and the browser.
 Flappy Bird in about 50 LOC (lines of code).

 ```
 cd workshops/flappy
 npx ecstatic
 ```

-### Puppygram
+### 🐶Puppygram

-Instagram for puppies.
+Insta for puppies.
 Learn React and stuff.

 ```
 cd workshops/puppygram